Why do I need the whooping cough vaccine in pregnancy?

 When will I get the whooping cough vaccine?

 You will be offered a whooping cough vaccination by your midwife or doctor.
 The best time to get vaccinated to protect your baby is from week 16 up to 32 weeks of pregnancy.
-You can have the vaccine anytime from 16 weeks but if you have it after 38 weeks it may be less effective.
+If you miss it for any reason, you can still have it up until you go into labour.
+This isn’t ideal because the vaccination may not directly protect your baby.
+But it will protect you from whooping cough and from passing it on to your baby.

 Back ache or pain is very common in pregnancy, but there are things you can do to reduce it.